lorenchorley/Unity3D-Prototyping-Tool-Set/README.md

  * Another is how to store events that occur in the game.

 ## Features
- * Centralised organisation of game entities with strict control mechanisms and information access via Commands and Queries that integrate well with the other frameworks (In progress)
+ * Centralised organisation of game entities
+ * Strict control mechanisms and information access via Commands and Queries
- * Elementary prototyping serialisation and guidelines for fast foolproof production serialisation (In progress)
+ * Integrates well with the other frameworks (In progress)

 ## Docs and references